natgo/wt-wiki-scraper/wikitext-transpiled/ground/Type%2075%20SPH.md

 * Unlike almost all other heavy demolition tanks, like the [[FV4005]] and the [[2S3M]], the Type 75 has a fully automatic autoloader and will always reload about as fast as a medium tank
 * The low velocity of the stock shell makes it possible to fire from behind some hills while keeping most of the Type 75 hidden
 * Has the privilege of the proximity fuse shell, which allows tank destroyers to take out enemies behind cover and exploit their normally untouchable weaknesses
-* 8X to 16X zoom can be used to locate and annihilate hostile tanks, however, rangefinding and manual gun scope adjustments are necessary for comfortable use
 * Angled turret can sustain a point-blank fire of 12.7 mm and some damage can be taken without instantly exploding the tank or reducing reload speed down to 1.5 minutes like in the case of [[FV4005]], although an enemy should be kept on the left side to have a chance of survival

 '''Cons:'''